GrowthLimit

 Security and Manual Actions

-Google Search Console monitors your website for security issues and manual actions that could affect your search visibility.
-Regular monitoring helps protect your site's reputation and search rankings.
+Google Search Console monitors your website for security issues and manual actions that can affect search eligibility.
+Treat these alerts as urgent because they can change what Google shows to searchers.

 Security Issues